 The Posey Bed was successfully integrated in the study hospital as an additional safety precaution for patients meeting the inclusion criteria.
-Positive responses noting the benefits of the Posey Bed were received from staff and patients' families.
-The Posey Bed significantly reduced sitter utilization on two units and was more economical than utilizing a unit staff member as a bedside sitter (bed rental costs approximately \$40 per day; nursing assistant salary average of \$10 per hour = \$240 per day).
+Positive responses noting the benefits of the Posey Bed were received by staff and patient's families.
+The Posey Bed significantly reduced sitter utilization on two units and was more economical than utilizing unit staff as a bedside sitter (bed rental costs approximately \$40 per day; nursing assistant salary average of \$10 per hour= \$240 per day).
 The Posey Bed treatment was utilized more frequently at the onset of the post-intervention period.
 It is recommended to re-inservice and send reminders of the criteria for placement to unit nursing staff and nurse managers after the initial adjustment of the intervention tapers off.